juju4/ansible-harden/README.md

 /lib /etc/init.d /boot are tagged immutable /etc/apt/apt.conf.d/99security allows to handle gracefully update inside apt but else you will need to handle manually.
 * block usb and firewire drivers
+* bash commands sent to syslog

-Mailserver and Webserver hardening are addressed in other roles.
+Mailserver, Webserver, Darwin, OpenBSD and other hardening are addressed in other roles.

-Windows:
-* install EMET, Powershell v5
-* LSA hardening, review javascript/hta file association
-* review log settings, enabling command-line, powershell and WMI logging
-* try to harden adobe reader, flash

 Pay attention to test carefully role and fit to your context unless you want to lock yourself.
 This role is continuous work in progress as security landscape is constantly evolving.